tashoyan/httpspy/README.md

 A request unmatched to all specified expectation is recorded.
 During verification, HTTP Spy lists all unmatched requests and reports a failure if there are any.

-This a multithreaded test plan, so you can run HTTP Spy with many servicing threads.
+This a multi-threaded test plan, so you can run HTTP Spy with many servicing threads.

 Below is an example of `StubPlan` usage.